Fast bowling

 Intimidatory bowling.
 This tactic is also the case in professional cricket.
 But excessive use of intimidatory bowling can lead to certain sanctions from the judges.
 The most classic approach for these throws is to hit the batsman in the chest.
 Such a ball forces the batsman to defend (initially, all batsmen are set up to hit, and it may happen that he does not have time to readjust to defense).

 Fast bowler uses intimidatory bowling to intimidate the battering team (to make the batsmen get angry and lose their temper).
-Sometimes, such throws inflict various kinds of injuries on the batsmen.
+Sometimes, such throws inflict various kinds of injuries to the batsmen.
 Therefore, repeated use of intimidation tactics is considered not entirely professional for elite and famous bowlers.
 Today, there are certain restrictions on intimidatory bowling, and on special occasions, the match referees can exclude the bowler from the game.

 You can bet on your favorite team with 1xbit promo code.